 - Auditors receive no credit, but the course appears on the student's transcript with a notation of AU.
 Hours for an audited course are not applied toward meeting graduation requirements nor computed in the grade point average.
 Audit courses are not included in determining full-time enrollment status. - An audit course may not be changed to a credit course under any circumstance.
-This means students cannot attempt to earn credit by departmental or CLEP examination at a later date for a previously audited class. - Credit courses may not be changed to audit courses. - Tuition charged for audit classes is the same as for credit courses.
+This means students cannot attempt to earn credit by departmental or CLEP examination at a later date for a previously audited class. - Credit courses may not be changed to audit courses. - Tuition charged for audit classes is at \$100 per credit hour.